 The relationship between velocity control settings and the VEL OUT signal is not entirely straightforward as the settings of the gate buttons and the TIE button change the way in which velocity is handled.

-There are two simple rules that determine whether an individual step’s velocity control affects the VEL OUT signal:
+There are three rules that determine whether an individual step’s velocity control affects the VEL OUT signal:

 - When a step’s gate is off the velocity control is ignored.